go-playground/webhooks/README.md

 Contributing
 ------

-Pull requests for other service like BitBucket are welcome!
+Pull requests for other services are welcome!

-There will always be a development branch for each version i.e. `v1-development`.
-In order to contribute, please make your pull requests against those branches.

-If the changes being proposed or requested are breaking changes, please create an issue, for discussion or create a pull request against the highest development branch for example this package has a v1 and v1-development branch however, there will also be a v2-development branch even though v2 doesn't exist yet.
+If the changes being proposed or requested are breaking changes, please create an issue for discussion.

 License
 ------